 Indeed, these three allied disciplines have never faced greater challenges than in the current environment.
 It is our hope that through collective efforts, we can arm ourselves with essential information so that as psychologists, counsellors and educators we will be better able to maximise the opportunities for change and improvement as they are presented.

-We are seeking submissions for paper presentations that meet the following criteria:
+In particular, we are seeking submissions for paper presentations that meet the following criteria: